Free Christian Illustrations

 The Insignificant Snail

 On a universal scale, we are even more insignificant than a snail.
 We move through life desperately trying to leave a trail that will be remembered, but usually our trail disappears as soon as we pass.
-We also have very sensitive souls, which retract from life when provoked.
-Finally, when our life’s journey ends, all we leave behind is an empty shell.
+Like the snail, when our life’s journey ends, all we leave behind is an empty shell.

-As insignificant as we are, it is truly amazing that God includes us in His plan.
-So we must conclude: If we are not doing God’s will in our lives, all we are creating is a worthless, slimy snail trail that will quickly fade away forever.
+As insignificant as we are, it is truly amazing that God includes us in His plan, (Psalms 8:4).
+So we must conclude: If we are not doing God’s will in our lives, all we are creating is a worthless snail trail that will quickly fade away forever.

 Back to Top ------------------------------------------------------------------------------------------------